BenEllefson/Final-Project-Brick-Breaker-Game/Prompts.md

 - Do NOT modify GameView

 This mostly just changed the values for ball velocity and and paddle velocity in the GameModel and did not affect much else.
 I did this to make the game seem a little bit more responisve and challenging.
 When the paddle and ball are moving slower it made the game seem a little more boring.

+Test-Extension prompt:
+Add a test to BrickModelTester.java that detects the correct collision behavior when the ball hits a brick, making sure that the ball bounces off and that the brick is removed.

+The AI added a test called testcollisionbehavior() which ensured that both of those happened and when running the test through the terminal it showed a PASS for both of them.
+The AI also increased the scope of the test to include the top and side walls of the game which was helpful and left in the code as well.